Party Candidate Selection

 As stated previously, I’d like for there to be publicly elected members of the central candidate selection committee in charge of selecting legislative candidates.
 I’d like this to be proportional, with the majoritarianism part introduced by the other leader-selected delegates.

-I do worry that elected delegates aren’t going to be super representative of the public because people don’t know who these candidates are.
+I do worry that elected committee members aren’t going to be super representative of the public because people don’t know who these candidates are.
 There aren’t as many “issues” for delegates to run on because they don’t do as much.
 I am hopeful though that voters will be able to be able to assess things like whether a delegate is a “party insider” or “leader’s pet” or “random businessman”, which should be indicative of important factional disputes.

 By Legislators